-Please note that applications for all Medical Assistance programs can be obtained, completed and submitted at your local health department, Dr’s office and hospital Social Work Departments.
+Please note that applications for Medical Assistance programs can be filed at your local health department, local department of social services, Dr.’s office and hospital Social Work Departments.

 - Maryland Children’s Health Insurance Program

 Maryland Children’s Health Insurance Program (MCHP) uses Federal and State funds to ensure that all Maryland’s children have medical insurance.
 The program provides full health benefits for children up to age 19, and pregnant women of any age who meet the income guidelines.
 MCHP provides care through a variety of Managed Care Organizations (MCOs) for:

 - Children under age 19, who are not eligible for Medicaid